French Frigate Shoals: World War II

 After the Battle of Midway, the United States Navy built a naval air station on Tern Island, enlarging the island sufficiently to support a 3300 ft landing strip, increasing its land area to 26.014 acre.
 The station's main function was as an emergency landing site for planes flying between Hawaii and Midway Atoll.
 French Frigate Shoals Airport comprises what remains of the original naval air station.

 The ship YHB-10 arrived at French Frigate Shoals in August 1942, carrying staff to help establish the naval base there.
-It was moored on the north side of Tern island and used as a floating barracks.
-On March 26, 1945 it was sunk as a torpedo practice target near the shoals.
+It was moored on the north side of Tern Island and used as a floating barracks.
+On March 26, 1945, it was sunk as a torpedo practice target near the shoals.

 United States Coast Guard station

 The United States Coast Guard operated a LORAN navigation station on East Island until 1952, and Tern Island until 1979.
 At any one time, 15 to 20 military personnel were billeted to French Frigate Shoals.
 As with all Coast Guard isolated duty stations, the Service attempted to fill open billets with volunteers.
 If there were no volunteers for essential billets, the Coast Guard would at times fill open slots as a disciplinary measure.

 The LORAN station commanding officer was typically a lieutenant junior grade officer, the executive officer a chief petty officer enlisted rank.
 The station was staffed with USCG enlisted specialists such as Radioman, Electronic Technician, Fireman, Boatswain's Mates, plus seaman or seaman apprentice nonrated service members (assigned to perform maintenance and other generalized duties).

-The Coast Guard designated the French Frigate Shoals billet as "isolated duty," thereby entitling Coast Guard members serving at the station to additional monthly "isolated duty pay."
+The Coast Guard designated the French Frigate Shoals billet as "isolated duty", thereby entitling Coast Guard members serving at the station to additional monthly "isolated duty pay".
 Because of the billet's remoteness, a duty term was limited to one year.

 In December 1969, a tsunami devastated the islands, forcing the crew on Tern Island to evacuate the station, which was destroyed.
 The station was off the air from 1 to 6 December.
+The USCGC Kukui (WAK-186) was sent to help support repairs.

 Whale-Skate Island washed away in the 1990s.